 We also have plans to release a non-nude version of a Playboy-branded iPad app in the coming months that adheres to all of Apple's policies and guidelines.

-in seminars, learn about industry trends, network with peers, meet the new creative talent, and keep up with the latest technology.
-When I attended the expo, from sitting in the business seminars it quickly became clear that what excites
+participate in seminars, learn about industry trends, network with peers, meet the new creative talent, and keep up with the latest technology.
+When I attended the expo, from sitting in the business seminars it quickly became clear that

-these guys (and it was overwhelmingly men) is not sex, but money.
-They spend hours in airless, poorly lit conference rooms discussing niche markets, product diversification, and how to generate website traffic, because, as the expo website says:
+what excites these guys (and it was overwhelmingly men) is not sex, but money.
+They spend hours in airless, poorly lit conference rooms discussing niche markets, product diversification, and how to generate website traffic, because, as the expo

 Wandering around the room, I saw porn performers dressed in the usual garb of thongs, high-heeled shoes, and not much else, sitting on tables with their legs spread as men lined up to pose with them so their friends could